What is a Bolo Tie?

 The name Bolo Tie (or Bola Tie) was derived from the Argentinian word boleadora which is a form of hunting weapon that is made with a cord with weights attached to it.
 The origins of Bolo Ties are unclear.
 The earliest known examples come from the 1940s in the United States.
 Their style is similar to neck scarves with slides on them (to keep the scarf from blowing off) that were worn by cowboys.

-Today, Bolo Ties are unquestionably associated with the Southwestern United States.
+Today, many people associate Bolo Ties with the Southwestern United States.
 Some states have proclaimed Bolo Ties their official neckwear.
-A large percentage of Bolo Ties in the United States are created by Native American artists from Southwestern tribes like the Hopi and Navajo, as well as the Lakota, and Native Americans from Alaska.
+Native American artists from Southwestern tribes like the Hopi and Navajo, as well as the Lakota, and Native Americans from Alaska create a large percentage of the Bolo Ties in the United States.
 The Bolo Ties made by each of these groups feature their own distinct styles and materials.

 Make Your Own Bolo Ties